PicThrive/PicThriveApi/owner.rst

 GET
 ~~~
 Returns details about the given invoice.
-Use 'upcoming' as the invoice id for retrieving the upcoming invoice
+Use 'upcoming' as the invoice id for retrieving the upcoming invoice.

 .. _MoreChk: